 A/B testing allows you to serve different versions of your site to different groups of visitors.
-This could be as simple as two versions, split at 50% of your traffic, or as complex as thousands of small experiments to optimize the content shown on screen.
+This could be two versions, split at 50% of your traffic, or as complex as thousands of small experiments to optimize the content shown on screen.

 One example application of A/B testing is news sites.
 When you land on a news article, the headline has been carefully selected for you.
 For example, the experiment might start out as a split test between two headlines:

 - ”How Next.js is bringing dynamic at the speed of static”

 - ”A/B testing and high-performance personalization with Next.js”

 After monitoring the experiment, metrics show option two has higher click-through rates.
 The headline is then updated to use the higher performing variation.
 Other metrics besides click-through rates could be used, including: